vrallis/uoi-sso-wordpress/documentation/src/user-guide/configuration.md

 *   **Email Attribute**: The CAS attribute for the user's email address.
 Default: `mail`.

 !!! tip "Finding Attributes"
-    If you are unsure of the attribute names, ask your CAS administrator for a list of released attributes or check your own profile data if available.
+    If you are unsure of the attribute names, ask your CAS administrator for a list of released attributes or check your own profile data at [sso.uoi.gr](https://sso.uoi.gr).

 ## Role Mapping